WaiSham/CSCI3100_GoBang/README.md

 # CSCI3100_GoBang
-A required project dedicated for Michael &lt;3
+A required project dedicated to Michael 3

+Feel free to add codes here

+# For precious groupmates that is contributing to this project:
+    ## PLEASE,